PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-22 11:08:57
+Last updated: 2024-04-22 11:10:10
-Random Quote: Balon was mad, Aeron is madder, and Euron is maddest of them all.  -  Baelor Blacktyde
+Random Quote: It was the white cloak that soiled me, not the other way around.  -  Jaime Lannister